avatorl/bambu-a1-g-code/no-ams/README.md

 ---

-❗ I believe the same K-factor (initial filament) is used for all following filaments.
+❗ I believe the same K-factor (K-factor of the initial filament) is used for all following filaments.

 ❗ Re-slicing, even without any changes in printing settings, may change filament change order.